amitrajitbose/Competitive_Programming/README.md

 It should be noted that none of these solutions are written with respect to best Software Engineering practices.
 The programs are written the way they're so that solutions to problems in competitions can be submitted as fast as possible.
 In some cases the codes have small comments for the ease of the reader.

 [Here](https://rawgit.com/amitrajitbose/Competitive_Programming/master/nptelAlgorithms.html) are some course notes from NPTEL Algorithms course.
+It is not up-to-date though.

-## Catch Me Here
+#### Contacts
 - [LinkedIn](https://in.linkedin.com/in/amitrajitbose)
 - [HackerEarth](https://www.hackerearth.com/@amitrajit)
 - [Codechef](https://www.codechef.com/users/amitrajit_bose)